Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 - USC is 3-3 against the spread and 3-3 overall when the team notches more than 24.3 points.

-- This year the Trojans have 11 turnovers, three fewer than the Fighting Irish have takeaways (14).
+- This season the Trojans have 11 turnovers, three fewer than the Fighting Irish have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.